- Ziploc Bags

 So, to myself (and anyone who is struggling, haha): MARINADE is the actual saucy stuff you put on the chicken and MARINATE is the verb you use to tell someone you’re putting your chicken in a marinade.

 Good thing I got that off my chest, ha!

 And then… Get grilling with all of those delicious Mediterranean flavors!

-Chopped Greek Salad Stuffed Avocados with Tzatziki Sauce is a great low carb side dish for some Greek grilled chicken!
+Chopped Greek Salad Stuffed Avocados with Tzatziki Sauce is a great low carb side dish for any Greek grilled chicken.